 10. Villefranche sur-Mer

-So, there you have it: France’s 13 most beautiful hidden gems.
 Did you like the list?
-Do you have some other places you think I missed and might make the list?
+Do you know some other hidden gems in France you think I missed and might make the list?
 Feel free to share your thoughts and drop a comment below.
 And if you liked it, don’t forget to check out my ultimate list of hidden gems in Paris as well as our list of alternative things to do in Paris.